open-education-hub/operating-systems/content/chapters/io/lab/content/pipes.md

 Once you do this, note that file descriptors are also maintained after calling `exec()` to run a completely new program.

-Now if you want to use pipes even more, go over to [the Arena](./arena.md#mini-shell-with-blackjack-and-pipes) and add support for pipes to the mini-shell you've previously worked on.
+Now, if you want to use pipes even more, go over to [the Arena](./arena.md#mini-shell-with-blackjack-and-pipes) and add support for pipes to the mini-shell you've previously worked on.

 ### Anonymous Pipes: Conclusion